meenakshi-koushik/helm-playground/kata-problem-statements.md

 1. Create a chart that installs the following

     1. gitea with mariadb as backend database, for source control.
 Make sure the application is accessible via a service of type LoadBalancer.
+    1. jenkins for CI
     1. ghost for project blog
     1. nginx for landing page.
     1. configure nginx to serve a static page,
-    1. optionally configure nginx landing page to connect to gitea service and ghost
+    1. optionally configure nginx landing page to connect to gitea, jenkins and ghost
 ### User Permisions (Role-based access control)

 TBD